DTJF/libpruio/src/doc/_3_pins.md

 | output | 0        | 3V3        | max.
 6 mA                 |
 |  input | 0 to 0V8 | 1V8 to 3V3 | undefined from 0V8 to 1V8 |

-Two of the Beaglebone header pins are connected to multiple CPU balls.
+On BeagleBone boards two of the header pins are connected to multiple CPU balls.
 Those are P9_41 and P9_42.
 When changing the pinmuxing of any of the related CPU balls, it must be ensured that the second CPU ball doesn't operate in a contrary output state.
-Therefor the universal device tree overlay `libpruio-00A0.dtbo` (and all overlays generated by the tools dts_custom.bas and dts_universal.bas) always configures two CPU balls for those pins at once.
-First, the unused CPU ball gets set in a GPIO input mode (without resistor) and then the other ball gets set accordingly.

-Some pins are used to control the boot sequence and mustn't be connected at boot-time.
+You need not care about that, \Proj handles that accordingly.

+On PocketBeagle boards there are also double pins, but one of the CPU balls is a AIN input.
+There is no safety issue here, but you may measure by the analog input some digital output from the connected digital pin.

 Depending on the pin mode the pin can act either as input or output pin.
 Here's the strategy to fetch digital input (after calling the